sriharshakondapalli/My_Paper_Notes/README.md

 ### Acknowledgements

-Thank you Daniel Seita, your blog really inspired me start this blog on github.
+Thank you [Daniel Seita](https://github.com/DanielTakeshi), your way of posting articles on ML papers really inspired me start this blog on github.